arpit-mittal-ds/Data-Architect/5 -  Data Governance/Lesson-2-Metadata-Management/ReadMe.md

 Where is the data created?
 Where is it stored?
 How is it published?
 Is it archived or deleted?

-### Some of the key impacts of a good metadata management system:

 With proper metadata management, companies **reduce the reliance on subject matter experts/IT personnel to identify the location of the information.**